 Thung Chang is a district in the northern part of Nan province and a few very small villages along route 101 and Nan River are called Thung Chang town.
-But Thung Chang district also includes Manipruek in the mountains of Doi Phu Kha.
 Thung Chang is about 90 km north of Nan town and is the perfect base to explore the northern part of Nan province for hiking and hill-tribes in the green mountains.
 It is also the first place with an 7/11 and ATM you will see when coming from Laos via the International Border Crossing Huai Kon.
 There are a few hotels & guesthouses and even a few small restaurants & coffee shops.
 Although Manipruek is within Thung Chang district I will mention it separately.

 |View over the mountains of Thung Chang in Nan province|